 Exploring Programming through LEGO EV3 Robots

-Sunday, January 22nd, marked the beginning of the first CODE4her CS Mentorship Program for Girls.
-The first of five meetings went exceptionally well with girls enjoying learning about the binary numbering system through making binary encoded name bead bracelets and then getting to know their LEGO puppy robot!
+Sunday, January 22nd, marked the beginning of the first CODE4her CS Mentorship Program.
+The first of five meetings went exceptionally well with mentees enjoying learning about the binary numbering system through making binary encoded name bead bracelets and then getting to know their LEGO puppy robot!

 At the same time BGSU students, members of BG Women in Computing student organization, and CODE4her mentors really like meeting and getting to know their mentees.